unikom2016/alpro/008_perkalian_dengan_operator_+/001_looping_for/README.md

             // Kondisi M > 0 or M < 0; N > 0
             If ((M > 0 or (M < 0) and (N > 0)
                 Then
-                    // Aksi
-                    Hasil <- M

                     // Perulangan (For)
-                    For i <- 2 to N do
+                    For i <- 1 to N do
                         Hasil <- Hasil + M
                     EndFor
             EndIf